axibase/atsd/rule-engine/README.md

 ![](./images/grouping-series-tags.png)

-If the **Group by Entity** option is unchecked, the `entity` field is ignored for grouping purposes and the window is grouped only by metric and tags.
+If the **Group by Entity** option is cleared, the `entity` field is ignored for grouping purposes and the window is grouped only by metric and tags.

 ### Window Length